SegFaulty/RestInCloud/docker/README.md

 ## digitalocean.com
 * start a coreos instance
-* name the instance like the real host name and dns it
+* name the instance like the real host name and dns it, inject to a contianer with docker run -e HOST_HOSTNAME={backtick}hostname{backtick} -d nginx
-* (the hostname will be injected into the container and

 ## Build